skyhoshi/Eamon-CS/README.md

 There are currently plans to port ECS to Android and, if that is successful, iOS.

-There are a vast number of 3rd party technologies that can seamlessly integrate with ECS (being a C# system), some of which may push the game into places its never been.
+There are many 3rd party technologies that can seamlessly integrate with ECS, some of which may push the game in new directions.
 Stay tuned and see what comes of it.

 #### License